gpuweb/gpuweb/proposals/compatibility-mode.md

 Each `GPUColorTargetState` in a `GPUFragmentState` must have the same `blend.alpha`, `blend.color` and `writeMask`, or else a validation error will occur on render pipeline creation.

 **Justification**: OpenGL ES 3.1 does not support indexed draw buffer state.

+### 3. Disallow CommandEncoder.copyTextureToBuffer() and CommandEncoder.copyTextureToTexture() for compressed texture formats
+CommandEncoder.copyTextureToBuffer() and CommandEncoder.copyTextureToTexture() of a compressed texture is disallowed, and will result in a validation error.

+Justification: Compressed texture formats are non-renderable in OpenGL ES, and glReadPixels() on works on a framebuffer-complete FBO, preventing copyTextureToBuffer().
+Additionally, because ES 3.1 does not support glCopyImageSubData(), texture-to-texture copies must be worked around with glBlitFramebuffer().
+Since compressed textures cannot be bound for rendering, they cannot use the glBlitFramebuffer() workaround, preventing implementation of copyTextureToTexture().

+### 4. Disallow `GPUTextureViewDimension` `"CubeArray"` via validation

+**Justification**: OpenGL ES does not support Cube Array textures.

+**Alternatives Considered**:

+## Issues

+Q: Should WGSL's "fine" derivatives (dpdXFine(), dpdYFine(), and fwidthFine()) be required to deliver high precision results?

+A: Unclear.
+In SPIR-V, Fine variants must include the value of P for the local fragment, while Coarse variants do not.
+WGSL is less constraining, and simply says that Coarse "may result in fewer unique positions that dpdxFine(e)."